alwinwoo/alwinwoo.github.io/ikigai.md

 ## How can I find my ikigai?

+Follow your curiosity.
+Don’t ask what the world needs.
+Ask what makes you come alive, and do it.
+What the world needs is people who have come alive.
+When you find it, pursue it with all you have because anything less is not worth your limited time on planet earth.

-To find your ikigai, ask yourself the following four questions:
+To find your ikigai, ask yourself these four questions:
   1. What do I love?
   2. What am I good at?
   3. What can I be paid for now — or something that could transform into my future hustle?
   4. What does the world need?

 ## How will I know if I've discovered it?

-ikigai is seen as the convergence of four primary elements:
+ikigai is seen when four primary elements converge:
   - What you love (your passion)
   - What the world needs (your mission)
   - What you are good at (your vocation)
   - What you can get paid for (your profession)

 When you discover your own ikigai, it will bring you fulfilment, happiness and make you live longer.